MayorFaj/Project-6/README.md

-## **Linux storage susbystem has been configured and a full-scale Web Solution using WordPress CMS and MySQL RDBMS have been deployed.**
+## **Linux storage subsystem have been configured and a full-scale Web Solution using WordPress CMS and MySQL RDBMS have been deployed.**